gabrielpereirapinheiro/syn_flood/README.md

 ### How to execute :

+- First you need to put the server ip address on line 165 in the code ```synflood_comthread.py```.

-- Open the terminal and execute :
+- After this, open the terminal and execute :

 >.$ sudo python synflood_comthread.py